stefanoborini/book-modelviewcontroller/source/mvc_variations.rst

 more changes are needed, then force visual refresh.  notify() gets called with a qualified flag, the previous value and the new value.

+notify() gets called with a qualified flag, the previous value and the next value

+The view subscribes to specific events from the model, and receives notifications only when those events actually occur.

+A model can also pass a data update object to the listeners, and the view can react to that update object, instead of resyncing against the new model state.

+can't a view fetch information from multiple models, and deliver signals to different controllers having different roles?

+A View can depend on different Models, but this requires the View to know which Model is delivering the notification.
+Add a note on the fact that if the model pushes information, then this information characteristics falls on the signature of the notifyObserver() methods.
+So, its signature must be somehow generic.
+The model pretends to know what the view is specifically interested in, something it might not know, so it must simply send itself, and let the view go through it, or have a protocol to specify what changed.

+Drawback: you may end up implementing a protocol in the notify() method.

+The view does not inquire the model through an interface.
+The model is closed to that. it just produces events with a data change object, and synchronizes through that.

+Advantages:
+ - the data update object may contain logic on how to present itself on the views, especially if this rendering is trivial (e.g. pure text)
+ - if the model is on another thread, it pushes and forces the refresh of the view.
+In the traditional case, the view may lag behind.

+Disadvantages:
+ - transfer stuff that may be useless for that specific view.
+The view may then subscribe for specific data and receive only those in the data update object

 Passive Model
 -------------